Payadel/github-action-typescript/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: Feature Request about: Suggest an idea for this project title: "feat: "
+name: Feature Request about: Suggest an idea for this project title: "feat(scope): "
-labels: "enhancement"
+labels: "scope-enhancement"
 assignees: ""
 ---